vishalsingh2972/React-JS/Namaste React/E12-Let's build our Store/Code/README.md

 At the end, Akshay shares his thoughts about Redux.
 ```

 								NOTES

+# Redux toolkit
+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice)
+- Dispatch (an action)
+- Selector

 ## Architecture of Redux Toolkit (RTK)

 ### What is redux store?